ICHRA vs. QSEHRA: How do they compare?

 How are the ICHRA and QSEHRA the same?

-QSEHRAs and ICHRAs are most notably the same in their reimbursement method.
-Employers set an allowance amount, employees make a qualified purchase, and they are reimbursed when the expense is reviewed and approved.
-But there are other ways these two employee benefits interact that are similar in structure.
+QSEHRAs and ICHRAs are most notably the same in how they work.
+Employers set an allowance amount, employees make a qualified purchase, and they receive reimbursements when the employer reviews and approves the expense.

 Employer contributions